T-Bone Accident Lawsuits in California

-T-bone car collisions involve one car striking the side of another car and these accidents typically occur at an intersection because one vehicle didn't yield the right way in violation of California traffic laws.
+T-bone car collisions involve one car striking the side of another car.
+These accidents typically occur at an intersection because one vehicle didn't yield the right way, in violation of California traffic laws.

-Further, T-bone car accidents also happen because a driver ran a red light or attempted to cross lanes in front of oncoming traffic.
+Further, T-bone car accidents also happen when a driver runs a red light or attempts to cross lanes in front of oncoming traffic.

 If you are the cause of a T-bone accident, then you are liable for the damages to the other vehicle and any injuries that were suffered to the driver or passengers.